zliangocean/zliangocean.github.io/_pages/about.md

   - /about.html
 ---

 I am a chemical oceanographer by training.
 I am interested in observing, understanding and  predicting changes in the ocean system.
-My current research involves the use of lab analysis of inorganic and organic nutrients from samples collected from worldwide and physical-biogeochemical models.
+My current research involves the use of lab analysis of inorganic and organic nutrients from samples collected from worldwide and physical-biogeochemical models.My workflow applies the data science techniques into the ocean science.

 Research Interests
 ======